 The SIG sponsors two conferences.
 Speech Prosody is the interdisciplinary conference on all aspects of speech prosody: linguistic, paralinguistic, technical, psycholinguistic, applications, and so on.
 SP meets in even-numbered years, typically attracts 300-400 participants, and is indexed by EI.
 Tone and Intonation, the recent merger of Tone and Intonation in Europe and Tonal Aspects of Languages, is focused on linguistic aspects, especially the phonological and typological.
 Much smaller, it it meets in odd-numbered years.

-- Tone and Intonation, 1st International Conference, June 21-25, 2021, at the University of Southern Denmark.
+- Tone and Intonation, 1st International Conference, December 6-9, 2021, at the University of Southern Denmark and online.

 - Speech Prosody 2022, May 23-26, with workshops May 27-28, Lisbon.